 - The HRP process helps cut costs, which also results in improved efficiency.

 - It enables HR managers to make optimum use of firms’ resources.

 - Forecasts Regarding Business

 The business forecasts will affect the HRP process.
-It may include layoff as a result of decreased profitability.
+For instance, layoffs as a result of decreased profitability.

-It initiates an increased demand for human resources within the business.
+It analyzes and identifies the exact demand for human resources within the business.